AlekseiPrivalihin/TM-shenanigans/README.md

 # TM-shenanigans
-Trying to play with some data from TransferMarkt for educational purposes Data collection performed via TM.py
+Trying to play with some data from TransferMarkt for educational/recreational purposes

+Data collection performed via TM.py
 Analysis via TM.ipynb (also duplicated in Google Colab)